 Candidates wishing to take a Cambridge International A Level must take all components of the assessment in the same examination series.
 It is not possible for candidates to follow a staged assessment of these qualifications.
 Centres can offer an AS qualification either as a stand-alone assessment, or as a means of testing candidates' skills and competence before they enter for the Cambridge International A Level exam.
 See Section 4 for an outline of the components.

 Note: The use of dictionaries is not permitted in any assessment.

 Availability

-Exams are available in the June series.

-Exams are also available in the November series in Mauritius only.
+This syllabus is examined in the June examination series.
+It is also available in the November series in Mauritius only.

-These syllabuses are available to private candidates.
+This syllabus is available to private candidates.